 The group's significant instruments which are subject to fixed interest rates comprise amounts receivable from hire purchase debtors (Note 10), loans and advances to a related party (Note 12), together with borrowings from a related party (Note 18).
+A group undertaking also earns interest income that accrues on bills of exchange transferred at fair value to a related party and incurs an equivalent amount of interest expense as a result of the obligation created by the financial arrangement described in Note 10.
+The company's fixed interest instruments comprise loans and advances to a subsidiary (Note 18).

-The company's fixed interest instruments also comprise loans and advances to a subsidiary (Note 18).
-In this respect, the group and the company are potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.
+With respect to the instruments mentioned above, the group and the company are potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.